rsrini7/Notification-SSE-GLM-Flux/broadcast-frontend/README.md

     This will support only max 6 user connections including admin.
     Navigate to `https://localhost:3000`

-    Navigate to `https://localhost` for nginx http2 support for more than 6 parallel http connections test from browser.
+    Navigate to `https://localhost` for nginx http2 support for more than 6 parallel http connections test from browser for local / docker compose.

+    Navigate to `https://localhost:30443` for nginx http2 support for more than 6 parallel http connections test from browser if the app deployed to k8s.

 ## Available Scripts